 EXCLUSIVE-U.S. State Department to suspend non-essential travel for staff

 Two other sources confirmed that U.S.-based staff needed approval from their bureaus, some of which focus on geographic areas and others on issues such as arms control.
 The State Department did not immediately respond to a request for comment.
-The decision reflects the seriousness with which the U.S. government is taking the spread of the virus despite efforts by U.S. President Donald Trump to play down the threat.
+President Donald Trump has come under criticism from Democrats for initially playing down the threat posed by the virus.
+Trump has dismissed the accusations, saying his administration had taken early measures and that it was doing a "tremendous job" handling the crisis.

+The White House is examining payroll tax relief measures, loan guarantees, reimbursing workers for lost pay, aid to small and mid-sized businesses and support for airlines, hotels and other travel businesses, Treasury Secretary Steve Mnuchin said.
+The coronavirus, which emerged in China in December, has spread around the world, roiling financial markets, halting industry, bringing some flights to a standstill, closing schools and forcing the postponement of sporting events and concerts.
+Even the Tokyo Summer Olympics are in question.

-The coronavirus has infected more than 119,100 people across the world and has killed 4,298, the vast majority in China, according to a Reuters tally.
+The respiratory illness has infected more than 119,100 people across the world and has killed 4,298, the vast majority in China, according to a Reuters tally.
+The number of U.S. coronavirus cases has risen steadily and affected almost three-quarters of U.S. states.
+More than 1,000 cases and 31 deaths have been reported.

+Depending on how State Department guidance is applied, the travel restrictions can hamper U.S. diplomacy, which draws strength from the face-to-face interactions of its thousands of employees deployed worldwide.
+As a sign of crucial diplomatic work, U.S. Special Representative Zalmay Khalilzad was in Kabul on Wednesday, as he worked to mediate between the Afghan government and the Taliban after Washington struck a historic peace deal with both a few weeks ago.

+Earlier on Wednesday, the State Department said that out of caution because of the outbreak, it would hold by videoconference a planned meeting of foreign ministers of G7 countries that had been scheduled to take place later this month in Pittsburgh.
+The World Health Organization described the new coronavirus as a pandemic for the first time on Wednesday and urged the global community to redouble efforts to contain the outbreak, saying aggressive measures could still play a big role to curb it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)